 What to expect from SAV

-- it would like to meet with you
+- would like to meet with you

-- its valuation differs to yours
+- propose a valuation different to yours

 If you or your professional adviser: